 If you are interested in the Digital humanities at MSU join the msudh listserv.
 If you want to contribute resources to the site, contact us.
-Undergraduates may want to check out the the MSU Digital Humanities Club.
+Also join the msudh Slack.

 Digital Humanities 865 and History 812